Hjcho123/hjcho123.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hi everyone!
-My name is Heejae (조희재/曹僖材), a Year 1 student at the [Hong Kong University of Science and Technology](https://www.linkedin.com/school/hkust/posts/?feedView=all).
+My name is Heejae (조희재/曹僖材), a 2nd year student at the [Hong Kong University of Science and Technology](https://www.linkedin.com/school/hkust/posts/?feedView=all), currently studying towards a BSc in Mathematics, with a focus on Computer Science and Artificial Intelligence applications.

-I often spend my free time towards building projects that enhance my skills and understanding of several fundamental topics in Mathematics, Data Science, Deep Learning, and Quantitative Trading.
-Additionally, I am currently working towards earning my first AWS certification this year.
+I spend my free time towards building projects that enhance my skills and understanding of several fundamental topics in Mathematics, Data Science, Deep Learning, and Quantitative Trading.

-Outside of this, I enjoy several hobbies like jogging, hiking, reading books, and artistic illustration!
+Outside of this, I enjoy several hobbies like jogging, hiking, reading books, and visual art!

 Feel free to explore this website, and to contact me through the links below!
 Thanks!